Do expats from New Jersey still need to pay state taxes?

 This ensures that all global income is appropriately reported and taxed under New Jersey law.

-How to leave New Jersey residency?
+How to leave New Jersey tax residency?

 Changing your New Jersey State residency involves several calculated steps to ensure a clear-cut transition.